 Are You Looking For a Conference Venue in Malvern?

-If you’re planning to host a conference in Malvern and need to find somewhere special that offers catering, equipment, accommodation and excellent customer service, look no further than The Mount Pleasant Hotel.
+If you’re planning to host a conference in Malvern and need to find somewhere special that offers catering, equipment, accommodation and excellent customer service, consider a hotel in Malvern, and look no further than The Mount Pleasant Hotel.
 We have a range of cost-friendly delegate packages available and are more than happy to consider any special requirements you may have.

 Take the stress out of finding a conference room and book with us today.
 With our simple online enquiry form, it couldn’t be easier to get started.